Invasive Species

 Beginning in 2012, an effort was initiated to assess existing or potential threats to marine and estuarine ecosystems.
 The ODFW developed a list of non-native species, in consultation with the OSU, Environmental Protection Agency (EPA), USGS, and Williams College.
 This list includes fish, invertebrate, plant, and algae species within the nearshore ecoregion and is presented within the Nearshore Strategy.

-Many non-native fish species are legislatively defined as game fish in Oregon and are managed by the ODFW.
+Many non-native fish species are legislatively defined as game fish in Oregon and are managed by ODFW.
 Managed appropriately, they provide a valuable fishery to the public and an economic stimulus to many communities in Oregon.
 The ODFW provides angling opportunities for some of these species by transplanting fish from one waterbody to another, stocking hatchery-produced fish in locations where impacts to native fish are believed to be acceptable, or transplanting fish to ponds more accessible for angling.

 In some situations, non-native fish species move around naturally after environmental or habitat disturbance events, or are moved by people either unintentionally or illegally to stock them for harvest or some other purpose.
 When this happens, non-native fish species can become naturally self-sustaining, potentially impacting Oregon’s native species.
 The ODFW seeks to prevent the uncontrolled spread of these species and will evaluate situations on a case-by-case basis.
 In some situations where populations have already become established and there is little feasibility of eliminating their natural production, the ODFW will manage fisheries for the public, establishing seasons and take limits.
 In other situations where the introduction is very recent or particularly harmful to native fish and wildlife, the ODFW will assess management options to remove them, limit further dispersal, and prevent the illegal establishment of fisheries.